San Jose Police Department: Controversy

 Also on May 29, community activist Derrick Sanderlin suffered a ruptured testicle after police shot him with a rubber bullet, despite him being some distance away and displaying no aggressive behavior.
 Sanderlin said he put himself between protesters and police after he saw police shooting protesters at close range.
 The officers were then seen deliberately aiming at Sanderlin, and firing multiple times.
 Jared Yuen was one of the San Jose officers involved in this incident, although is unclear whether Yuen himself had fired at Sanderlin.
 Sanderlin himself had worked as a trainer of police recruits on how to reduce bias towards minorities.

-Fallen officers
+Line of duty deaths

-Since the establishment of the San Jose Police Department, 13 officers have died in the line of duty.
+Since the establishment of the San Jose Police Department, 13 police officers and one community service officer have died while on duty.